ansible-collections/community.mysql/TESTING.md

     - "ghcr.io/ansible-collections/community.mysql/test-container-mariadb106-py310-pymysql102:latest"
   - Description: The container image ansible-test will use.
 You must provide the right container_image that matches the specified `db_engine_version`, `python`, etc...

+- `db_engine`
+  - Mandatory: true
+  - Choices:
+    - "mysql"
+    - "mariadb"
+  - Description: The name of the database engine to use for the service containers that will host a primary database and two replicas.

 - `db_engine_version`
   - Mandatory: true
   - Choices:
-    - "mysql:5.7.40"
+    - "5.7.40" <- mysql
-    - "mysql:8.0.31"
+    - "8.0.31" <- mysql
-    - "mariadb:10.4.24"
+    - "10.4.24" <- mariadb
-    - "mariadb:10.5.18"
+    - "10.5.18" <- mariadb
-    - "mariadb:10.6.11"
+    - "10.6.11" <- mariadb
-  - Description: The name of the container to use for the service containers that will host a primary database and two replicas.
-Either MYSQL or MariaDB.
-Use ':' as a separator.
+  - Description: The tag of the container to use for the service containers that will host a primary database and two replicas.
 Do not use short version, like `mysql:8` (don't do that) because our tests expect a full version to filter tests precisely.
 For instance: `when: db_version is version ('8.0.22', '>')`.
 You can use any tag available on [hub.docker.com/_/mysql](https://hub.docker.com/_/mysql) and [hub.docker.com/_/mariadb](https://hub.docker.com/_/mariadb) but GitHub Action will only use the versions listed above.

-- `connector`
+- `connector_name`
   - Mandatory: true
   - Choices:
+    - "pymysql
+    - "mysqlclient"
+  - Description: The python package of the connector to use.
+This value is used to filter tests meant for other connectors.

+- `connector_version`
+  - Mandatory: true
+  - Choices:
-    - "pymysql==0.7.11" <- Only for MySQL 5.7
+    - "0.7.11" <- Only for MySQL 5.7
-    - "pymysql==0.9.3"
+    - "0.9.3"
-    - "pymysql==1.0.2" <- Not working, need fix
+    - "1.0.2" <- Not working, need fix
-    - "mysqlclient==2.0.1"
+    - "2.0.1"
-    - "mysqlclient==2.0.3"
+    - "2.0.3"
-    - "mysqlclient==2.1.1"
+    - "2.1.1"
-  - Description: The name of the python package of the connector along with its version number.
-Use '==' as a separator.
+  - Description: The version of the python package of the connector to use.
+This value is used to filter tests meant for other connectors.

 - `python`
   - Mandatory: true